 It must be wonderful watching her grow.
 Which milestones has she hit recently and what do you think is coming next?

-Ava has a favorite toy which happens to be a little plastic strawberry from a picnic basket toy.
+Ava has a favourite toy which happens to be a little plastic strawberry from a picnic basket toy.
 She loves it and we still can’t work out what it is about it that she likes so much.
 She speed crawls for it when she sees it and she can get from one end of the room to the other in a matter of moments.
 She began by slowly crawling across the floor on her elbows but now, boy can she move!
 We need eyes in the back of our heads and I think very soon we will be seeing her begin to pull herself up and start to take some little steps.
 Every milestone is so lovely and so wonderful and we have been documenting them in a lovely keepsake book we were bought when she was born.
 We are so delighted to see her growing and learning and discovering and each milestone brings another adventure for us as a family.

 And the adventure started a long time ago, with the emotional journey you and Rod have been on to get to this point?